tiberiuc/json-lorem/README.md

 # json-lorem
 Easy to use ( Javascript based templating ), very extensible ( add your own function ), fully loaded(faker, chancejs, lodash and momentjs are already added) custom JSON generator with fake data

-**This is in alpha stage, there are numerous bugs and the functions are still unstable**
+**This is in alpha stage, there are bugs and functions are still unstable.
+Please use with caution !**

 ## Features
 - JS based templating system ( you can use JS functions or ES6 literal templates )